This blog post is brought to you by Workpuls.

 Those are marketing objectives that actually can be accomplished quite nicely through the right use of social media today.

-Find the influencers, make it a plan to reach out to 10 of them a day about potential partnering.
+Make it a plan to reach out to 10 of them a day about potential partnering.
 You just break it down into very specific things and just ask yourself again and again, “How can social media help me do that?”
 You may have noticed by now, I haven’t mentioned a single platform yet.
 I will actually get to that but I think that this is the element that is missing, that we don’t understand how we’re going to use it and why we’re going to use it so that we can make these proper decisions about when and where.
 What are some of the tactics or some of the things that you can do in social media based on the stages of the buyer’s journey?

 For example, for our stages, I talk about the Marketing Hourglass; know, like, trust, try, buy, repeat, and refer.
 I’ll even add an eighth step to that.
 For a lot of companies, social media can be great for hiring as well.
 Paid social, paid Facebook ads, and paid LinkedIn ads can be a really great way for people to come to know you or know about your content.
-There’s no question that showing a personal side on a social platform is a way for somebody to kind of identify with or like your brand.
+There’s no question that showing a personal side on a social platform is a way for somebody to identify with or like your brand.

-Telling stories in social media is a great way to build trust, which is a step we need.
+Telling stories on social media is a great way to build trust, which is a step we need.
 You can make offers for certain types of businesses having a special or a sale or a holiday event as long as you are providing value and engagement in other forms.
 This is a very legitimate way of using social media.
 Doing things once somebody buys from you, like creating a Twitter video and just saying, “Hey Bob, we really appreciated working with you.”
 Or, “Hey Bob, here’s your finished product.
 We’re shipping out today.”
 That kind of stuff is a great use of social media to generate repeat business.

 Then, there are all kinds of ways that you can use social media.
 Say, creating a Facebook group of your customers or your champion customers and creating something special or different or unique or custom for them.
 Then from a hiring standpoint, the greatest thing is most of your employees are on social media so you can use their networks, in some ways, to help recruit and maybe create some sort of formal program.
 If you think about using social media not as just this megaphone that gives you an audience but for your very specific marketing objectives, business objectives, and then meeting certain intent throughout the customer journey, you can develop a strategy that makes some sense.